Cyber AssessValydex™by iFeelTech

 Data Access And Business Model Tension

 Google Workspace is operated by a company whose broader business model is built around data-driven services.
-Even with enterprise controls, many organizations are uncomfortable with provider-level access potential for sensitive communications and documents.
+Even with enterprise controls, some organizations prefer zero-access architecture where the provider cannot access stored communications and documents, even with legal compulsion.

 Regulatory And Jurisdiction Complexity